sophon-crypto/fairstaking1kv/1kv-edst.md

 ### stage 1.3 (3 months)

-1. develop a dashboard to show the status of 1kv validators
+1. develop a dashboard for *nominators* to show the status of 1kv validators
-2. optimize the selection algorithms
+2. optimize the selection algorithms according to the feedback from stage 1.2

 output:

+* a web service of the dashboard
-*
+* optimized algorithms

 ### stage 1.4 (1 months)